Bulls–Knicks rivalry

 The Bulls–Knicks rivalry is a rivalry between the Chicago Bulls and the New York Knicks of the National Basketball Association (NBA).
 The two basketball teams have played each other every year since the Bulls first joined the NBA in 1966.

-The rivalry peaked in intensity from the late 1980s to the mid 1990s, when both teams became huge playoff contenders.
+The rivalry peaked in intensity from the late 1980s to the mid-1990s, when both teams became huge playoff contenders.
 This was due to a variety of factors: the great frequency in which the teams competed against each other in high-stakes contests and playoff series; well-known players such as Michael Jordan, Scottie Pippen, Patrick Ewing, and John Starks; the reputations of the team's respective cities; and personnel changes and conflicts between the teams.
 The two teams met in the playoffs during six of the eight years from 1989 to 1996, with the Bulls winning five of those series.

 History

 Early years

 Between 1966 and 1980, the Bulls and Knicks were inter-conference rivals, as the Bulls played in the Western Division/Conference during this period.
 Both teams were regularly present in the NBA playoffs during the late 1960s to mid-1970s, but neither met in the NBA Finals.

-The Bulls of that era, led by Jerry Sloan, Bob Love, Norm Van Lier and Tom Boerwinkle, struggled to advance deep in the playoffs as they regularly lost to powerhouse teams like the Jerry West-led Los Angeles Lakers and Kareem Abdul-Jabbar's Milwaukee Bucks.
-The Knicks, on the other hand, made three finals and won two championships featuring players such as Willis Reed, Walt Frazier, Bill Bradley, Dave DeBusschere, Jerry Lucas, Earl Monroe and future Bulls coach Phil Jackson.
+The Bulls of that era, led by Jerry Sloan, Bob Love, Norm Van Lier, Chet Walker, and Tom Boerwinkle, struggled to advance deep in the playoffs as they regularly lost to powerhouse teams like the Jerry West-led Los Angeles Lakers and Kareem Abdul-Jabbar's Milwaukee Bucks.
+The Knicks, on the other hand, made three finals and won two championships featuring players such as Willis Reed, Walt Frazier, Bill Bradley, Dave DeBusschere, Jerry Lucas, Earl Monroe, and future Bulls coach Phil Jackson.

-1981-1988: First Playoff Meeting and Aftermath
+1981–1988: First playoff meeting and aftermath

 In the 1980 offseason, the Bulls moved to the Eastern Conference, making their rivalry with the Knicks an intra-conference affair.

 The two teams' first playoff meeting was in first round of the 1981 NBA playoffs, a best-of-three series.
-Chicago, under head coach Jerry Sloan, won both games to sweep the series against New York 2-0.
+Chicago, under head coach Jerry Sloan, won both games to sweep the series against New York 2–0.
 Chicago would be swept in the next round by the Boston Celtics, the eventual champions, in a best-of-seven series.
 Sloan was fired during the following season.

-In the 1984 NBA Draft, the Chicago Bulls used their first-round pick (3rd overall) to select shooting guard Michael Jordan, who would eventually lead Chicago to six NBA Championships in the 1990s with teammates Scottie Pippen and Dennis Rodman, under the direction of head coach Phil Jackson.
-The next year, the New York Knicks used their first-round pick (1st overall) in the 1985 NBA Draft to select center Patrick Ewing, who would go on to become one of the Knicks' most notable players over the next 15 years.
+In the 1984 NBA draft, the Chicago Bulls used their first-round pick (3rd overall) to select shooting guard Michael Jordan, who would eventually lead Chicago to six NBA Championships in the 1990s with teammates Scottie Pippen and Dennis Rodman, under the direction of head coach Phil Jackson.
+The next year, the New York Knicks used their first-round pick (1st overall) in the 1985 NBA draft to select center Patrick Ewing, who would go on to become one of the Knicks' most notable players over the next 15 years.